aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/CoiledObject.md

 There's 2 cases.
 Either the `boxcol` is enabled or disabled.

-If it is enabled, then the entity's `model` local scale is set to a lerp from the existing one to (100.0, 100.0, 120.0) with a factor of the 1/5 of the game's frametime.
+If it is enabled, then the entity.`model` local scale is set to a lerp from the existing one to (100.0, 100.0, 120.0) with a factor of the 1/5 of the game's frametime.
 This only increases the z scaling because the base scale of the `CoilyVine` prefab is 100.0 uniform, but the pivot point is also rotated such that the z axis is vertical so the overall effect is this grows it vertically.
-If the z component of the `model`'s local scale reached higher than 115.0, the `boxcol` gets disabled which ends this update cycle.
+If the z component of the entity.`model` local scale reached higher than 115.0, the `boxcol` gets disabled which ends this update cycle.

-If the `boxcol` was disabled (happens when the vine grew enough vertically), then the entity's `model` local scale is set to a lerp from the existing one to (100.0, 100.0, 0.0) with a factor of the 1/5 of the game's frametime.
+If the `boxcol` was disabled (happens when the vine grew enough vertically), then the entity.`model` local scale is set to a lerp from the existing one to (100.0, 100.0, 0.0) with a factor of the 1/5 of the game's frametime.
 This makes it scales down vertically to become effectively flat upwards.

 ## LateUpdate (NaN in position component)
 This is logic that applies only to the `trapped` `Object` reffered by this `CoiledObject` and not the `CoiledObject` itself.